MischaU8/yumyum/modelling/model-a-pillow_UvM04hp8S1I.md

 yum yum
-Floyd here with a quick look at modeling a simple pillow and plasticity start by creating a wavy 180 degree Arc curve then select every other point on the curve and move it forward
+Floyd here with a quick look at modeling a simple pillow in Plasticity start by creating a wavy 180 degree Arc curve then select every other point on the curve and move it forward